vuejs/docs/src/guide/scaling-up/testing.md

 - [`@vue/test-utils`](https://github.com/vuejs/test-utils) is the official low-level component testing library that was written to provide users access to Vue specific APIs.
 It's also the lower-level library `@testing-library/vue` is built on top of.

 - [`@testing-library/vue`](https://github.com/testing-library/vue-testing-library) is a Vue testing library focused on testing components without relying on implementation details.
-Built with accessibility in mind, its approach also makes refactoring a breeze.
 Its guiding principle is that the more tests resemble the way software is used, the more confidence they can provide.

-We recommend using `@vue/test-utils` for testing components in applications, as its focus aligns better with the testing priorities of applications. `@testing-library/vue` has issues with testing asynchronous component with Suspense, so it should be used with caution.
+We recommend using `@vue/test-utils` for testing components in applications. `@testing-library/vue` has issues with testing asynchronous component with Suspense, so it should be used with caution.

 ### Other Options {#other-options-1}